A strategy is not a plan, it’s a theory on how you’re going to win.

 Yet, building your strategy doesn’t have to be overly complicated.

-You can craft a winning business strategy by answering these five questions:
+You can build a winning strategy by answering these four questions:

-Combined, these five questions form the basis of your high-level strategy.
+Combined, these four questions form the basis of your high-level strategy.

-What I love about these five questions is that you’ll unlock clarity quickly.
+What I love about these four questions is that you’ll unlock clarity quickly.

 Let’s dig in!